yasudacloud/strapi-plugin-prompt-editor/README.md

 # strapi-plugin-prompt-editor

-Stylish editor that works with ChatGPT and Gemini
+Stylish editor that works with ChatGPT and Gemini.
+Supports Strapi v5🎉

 # Demo